Click here for information and a registration form.

 STEP 2: Load the Zoom.us app on the computer your child will use.
 After you register for Sunday School, teachers will send invitations to you before each Sunday class, using the email you have identified in your registration form.
 On the scheduled day and time for each class, you will scan the invitation and click on the line that says, “Join This Zoom Meeting.”

-We can expect there will be initial challenges as households use the Zoom app (particularly if you are new to it), but over time, this vehicle becomes very easy to use.
+We can expect some initial challenges as households use the Zoom app (particularly if you are new to it), but over time this vehicle becomes very easy to use.
 If you have two children in your household who will be “tuning in” to different teachers at the same time, you will need to use two different computers or smartphones.
 Younger children will need a parent to stay by their side for the duration of the class.

 Classes will begin on September 20, 2020.
-Please see the details below to see who the teachers are for your child or children, the time for the Zoom classes, and how often those classes will meet (with the exception of Catechesis III, classes will meet every Sunday; however, the times vary across classes).
+Please see the details below, which include teachers and meeting days and times.
+With the exception of Catechesis III, classes will meet every Sunday; however, the times vary.

-Note: On Banner Sunday (May 23, 2021), children, youth, and teachers will share virtual banners they have created to celebrate the learning and growth that has taken place in Sunday School throughout the year.
+Note about Banner Sunday: On Sunday, May 23, 2021, children, youth, and teachers will share virtual banners they have created to celebrate the learning and growth that have taken place in Sunday School throughout the year.

 Catechesis Coordinator: Stephanie Deutsch

-Catechesis I and II will be combined for a Zoom virtual class that will meet weekly from 9 to 9:45 a.m. beginning on September 20, 2020.
-We will continue to offer children opportunities to experience God’s love through stories about Jesus and through the parables that he told.
+Catechesis II will meet weekly from 9 a.m. to 9:45 a.m. via Zoom beginning on September 20, 2020.
+We will continue to offer children opportunities to experience God’s love through stories about Jesus and through the parables he told.
 We will also learn about the books of the Bible, the land of Israel, and the Eucharist.
 Each class will end with a service that includes prayers, readings, and songs.